-Many dogs have benefited from my video consultations during the coronavirus lockdown.
+Many dogs have benefited from my video consultations during the lockdowns and beyond.
 Some have had their problem resolved from start to finish and have been discharged with no need for hands-on therapy.
-For this reason, I’ll continue to offer remote consultations as an optional alternative to my home visits even once infection is no longer a significant risk.
-Here’s how a video consultation works:
+We are continuing to find video consultations very useful, especially for clients who live in other areas.

 Before your first video appointment

-Once you have a first appointment booked, I’d be grateful if you could give your pet’s usual vet practice a call.
-Please double-check that they are happy for me to oversee your pet’s rehabilitation, and ask them to email the pet’s clinical history to me (along with any relevant x-rays and scan results).
-If your vet has any special requests or would like to discuss anything then they’d be welcome to contact me.
+On booking your first appointment, I may in some cases prompt you to give your vet’s practice a quick call.
+This would be to double-check that they are happy for me to oversee your pet’s rehabilitation, and to ask them to email the pet’s clinical history to me (along with any relevant x-rays and scan results).

 Please send some video footage of your pet to me in advance of the consultation.
-I suggest that you get any video footage to me using WhatsApp or WeTransfer.com .
+I suggest that you get any video footage to me using WhatsApp, WeTransfer.com or another file sharing site.
 I’ll take a close look at any videos before we speak.
-Videos do not need to be of very high quality….footage snapped on your phone would be fine.
-For dogs, it is helpful to see the following:
+Videos do not need to be of very high quality….footage snapped on your phone is fine.
+The following types of footage are often useful:

 - Your dog getting up from rest.
-E.g. you could video your dog laying on her bed, and then call her to come towards you (maybe with a toy or treat to encourage her to get up) so that we can look at how she gets up off the floor.
+E.g. you could video your dog laying on their bed, and then call them to come towards you (maybe with a toy or treat to encourage them to get up) so that we can look at how they get up off the floor.

-- Very helpful: Please try to include a “video walk-through” of where your dog lives, including the rooms and parts of the garden or yard that she has access to.
+- Very helpful: Please try to include a ‘video walk-through’ of where your dog lives, including the rooms and parts of the garden or yard that they have access to.
 This gives me an idea of the flooring, doorsteps, changes of level, types of spaces, and twists and turns in the home and garden that the dog has to manage, and helps me to give you best advice.
 E.g. you could start in the garden and show that space, then show the doorstep as you walk in through the garden door, and continue through the home room by room.
-Remember to include where the dog usually eats, rests and sleeps.
+Remember to include where your dog usually eats, rests and sleeps.
 A series of photos is fine as an alternative to this if you prefer.

-- If there’s anything else that you’d particularly like me to look at then you’re very welcome to send video footage or photos.
-E.g. perhaps your dog is licking at a limb and you’d like to discuss whether or not this might be pain-related; or perhaps there is a subtle lameness and you’d like to send me footage of your dog trotting, running off-lead, turning or climbing/descending steps.
+- If there’s anything else that you’d particularly like me to look at, you’re welcome to send video footage or photos.
+Perhaps your dog is licking at a limb and you’d like to discuss whether or not this might be pain-related.
+Or perhaps there is a subtle lameness and you’d like to send me footage of your dog trotting, running off-lead, turning or climbing/descending steps.